Abrar2652/Unintended-Bias-Toxicity-Detection-Project/README.md

 This project dataset hasbeen collected from a previously ended Kaggle Competition named [Jigsaw Unintended Bias in Toxicity Classification](https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification/data) where the task was to detect toxicity across a diverge range of conversations.

+## Project Task
+In this datset, the text of the individual comment is found in the comment_text column.
+Each comment in Train has a toxicity label (target), and models should predict the target toxicity for the Test data.
+This attribute (and all others) are fractional values which represent the fraction of human raters who believed the attribute applied to the given comment.
+For evaluation, test set examples with target >= 0.5 will be considered to be in the positive class (toxic).

 ### File descriptions
 * train.csv - the training set, which includes toxicity labels and subgroups
 * test.csv - the test set, which does not include toxicity labels or subgroups